At a glance

 - Practice: Kids use a new skill they just learned or work on a skill that they need to review.

 - Preparation: Kids get ready for something they’re going to learn.
-Maybe your child is reading the next chapter in the social studies book.
-Or researching butterflies because that’s what the science class will be discussing tomorrow.
+Maybe kids are reading about butterflies because that’s what the science class will be discussing tomorrow.

 How much homework is too much?

-There’s a limit to how much time your child needs to spend on homework.
+There are guidelines for how much time kids should spend on homework.
 The NEA recommends something called the “10-minute rule.”

 Based on this rule, students should spend about 10 minutes per grade level on homework every night.
 That means a second grader will usually be able to finish in about 20 minutes.
 A sixth grader should be able to get homework done in about an hour.

 You may be tempted to jump in and help.
 But avoid doing your child’s homework.
-You’ll help more if you speak with the school and teachers about finding ways to get it done, or reducing the amount of homework that’s coming home every night.
+Instead, use the “10-minute rule” to decide when it’s time to stop — even if your child hasn’t finished all of their work.
+Then speak with the teacher about finding ways to get it done, or reducing the amount of homework that’s coming home every night.

 Learn more about signs your child may have too much homework.